Maintain Fair, Transparent and Orderly Markets

 To maintain the stability and reliability of all major trading, clearing and settlement platforms and market data dissemination systems is of paramount importance for reinforcing investors' confidence in the Hong Kong financial markets.
-Other than periodical technology and capacity upgrades and assessments by independent consultants, regular market rehearsals and business recovery drills are carried out to ensure system and market readiness before the launch of new products or services and prompt recovery from any system failover.
-Details of our market systems, including information paper and technical documents on system upgrades, are available on the HKEX website
+In addition to periodical technology and capacity upgrades and assessments by independent consultants, regular market rehearsals and business recovery drills are carried out to ensure system and market readiness before the launch of new products or services and prompt recovery from any system failover.
+Details of our market systems, including information paper and technical documents on system upgrades, are available on the HKEX Market website

 and the Privacy statement on the LME website